 Taken from the author’s book Bible Prophecy: Foundation and Future

 Though prophecies are scattered throughout the Old Testament, arguably the best-known and most remarkable of them are found in the book of Daniel.
 Much of its content has already come to pass, but not all, and not all completely.
 But the most important aspect of Daniel is that it gives a sequence, whereas the sequence or timing of the others are less clear.
 Since Daniel gives an overview of history in advance, we must have a good grasp of its content before considering any of the others.
-So this chapter will be all about the prophecies of Daniel.
+So this section will be all about the prophecies of Daniel.

 An abomination in prophecy is understood to mean that an idol is set up in a holy place that belonged to another god (see Ezekiel 8 for example).
 Its purpose is to defile the other god’s temple.
 Its first use in the Bible is in Daniel 9:27, immediately after “he will put an end to sacrifice and offering”.
 The next two references are in Dan.
 11:31 and 12:11 and include the phrase “profane the sanctuary”.
 To provide additional context for use of the word, apocryphal books (between the Testaments) also use it in the context of desecrating the Temple.
 Antiochus Epiphanes, who died in 164 BC, is the only historical figure to deliberately fill the Temple with unclean things, especially a statue of Zeus with his own face on it in the Holy Place.